marionwalton/2024-09-04-uct/index.md

 {% endif %}

 {% if site.pilot %}
-This is a pilot workshop, testing out a lesson that is still under development.
+This is a pilot workshop, testing out a lesson that is still under development, focused on Data Carpentry for Media Researchers.
 The lesson authors would appreciate any feedback you can give them about the lesson content and suggestions for how it could be further improved.
 {% endif %}

 {% comment %}